Factorial-Type Recurrence Relations and $p$-adic Incomplete Gamma Functions: Abstract

 \section{Abstract}

 We introduce an automorphism $\calS$ of the space $\cfns{\Zp}{\Cp}$ of continuous functions $\Zp \ra \Cp$ and show that it can be used to give an alternative construction of the $p$-adic incomplete $\Gamma$-functions recently introduced by O'Desky and Richman~\cite{o'desky-richman:incomplete-gamma}.
 We then describe various properties of the automorphism $\calS$, showing that it is self-adjoint with respect to a certain non-degenerate symmetric bilinear form defined in terms of $p$-adic integration, and showing that its inverse plays a role in a $p$-adic integral-transform space akin to the role of differentiation in the classical space of Laplace-transformed functions.
-Some consequences for $p$-adic incomplete $\Gamma$-functions are given along the way.
+We also derive an integral-transform formula for the $p$-adic incomplete $\Gamma$-functions.

 \textbf{Keywords:} $p$-adic incomplete Gamma functions; $p$-adic integral transform

 \textbf{Mathematics Subject Classification (2020):} 11S80